-Here, we’ve rounded up 30 celebrities who have shockingly good singing voices.
-Check out all the videos below, then let us know which ones are your favorites—we really want to know!
+Here, I’ve compiled a list of 31 celebrity non-singers who have shockingly good singing voices.
+Check out all the videos below, then let me know which ones are your favorites—I really want to know!

-She sang in Frozen, but Bell has some serious Broadway-caliber singing chops that we hope we’ll get to hear more of soon.
+She sang in Frozen, but Bell has some serious Broadway-caliber singing chops that I wouldn’t mind hearing more of soon.

-Guys, Jeremy Renner’s voice is bananas.
+Guys, Renner’s voice is kind of bananas.
 Here he is singing “New York State of Mind.”
 He also sings it here, for Jimmy Fallon, and it’s even better.

 Holy Sinatra!
 Levi gives classic crooners a serious run for their money with his smooth singing voice.